Gold Base: South side

 A number of "Staff Berthing" blocks are located a few hundred yards away, housing around 1,000 members of Scientology's Sea Org.
 In keeping with the base's Scottish theme, each building is named after a different Scottish clan and bears its crest.
 The "G Units" – VIP accommodations – are situated on the far eastern edge of the base.
 Tom Cruise is reported to have stayed there in the late 1980s and early 1990s when he was studying Scientology at the base.
 Tunnels allow crossing from the Staff Berthing and Massacre Canyon Inn buildings to the north side of the base without having to exit the compound.

 The rest of the southern part of the complex is a landscaped open area with a lake and sports facilities, including basketball and volleyball courts and a baseball diamond.
 As of 2008, they were reported to be disused.
 The lake was reportedly used for punishment on various occasions in the 2000s.
-According to author Janet Reitman, Miscavige ordered dozens of senior executives at the base to go outdoors in the middle of the night and assemble at the lake or the base's open-air swimming pool.
+According to author Janet Reitman, Scientology leader David Miscavige ordered dozens of senior executives to go outdoors in the middle of the night and assemble at either the lake or the base's open-air swimming pool.
 They would then jump or be pushed into the water, often in freezing conditions, while fully clothed and with Miscavige watching.
-Scientology acknowledges this practice took place but characterises it as part of its "ecclesiastical justice" system for dealing with poor performance.
+Scientology acknowledges this practice took place but characterizes it as part of its "ecclesiastical justice" system for dealing with poor performance.

-A "Purification Center" stands near the lake and is used to administer Scientology's Purification Rundown program to staff on the base.
-Nearby is a now-overgrown circular feature which was formerly used for the "running program", ostensibly part of the Purification Rundown but reportedly used sometimes as a punishment.
-Vicki Aznaran, formerly the president of the Church of Scientology's Religious Technology Center, alleged that after she disagreed with a plan to restructure the Church's finances in 1982, she was ordered to run around an orange pole every day from 7 am to 9:30 pm for about 120 days, with ten-minute breaks every half-hour and thirty-minute rests for lunch and dinner.
+A "Purification Center" stands near the lake and is used to administer Scientology's Purification Rundown program to base staff.
+Nearby is a circular feature which has been used for the "running program", used as a punishment.
+Vicki Aznaran, formerly the president of Scientology's Religious Technology Center, alleged that after she disagreed with a plan to restructure the Church's finances in 1982, she was ordered to run around an orange pole every day from 7 am to 9:30 pm for about 120 days, with ten-minute breaks every half-hour and thirty-minute rests for lunch and dinner.